Robin Aquilizan, Fil-Am Student Fighting Racism Through “Pamana ng Lahi”

 To benefit people of all colors

 This is her prime motivation for why she wants to educate Fil-Am kids.
-The funds she will raise will be used to pay for printing children’s books about Filipino heroes, as well as paying for the writers, artists, and other creatives involved in the project.
+The funds she will raise will be used to print children’s books about Filipino heroes and pay for the writers, artists, and other creatives involved in the project.

-While this project is mainly aimed at Filipino youth, Aquilizan says this will benefit people of all color and ages.
-“Even though it is a children’s book, even adults can really benefit from this.”
+While this project is mainly aimed at Filipino youth, Aquilizan says this will benefit people of all colors and ages.
+“Even though it is a children’s book, adults can benefit.”

-Aquilizan hopes that through God’s help and through this project, Filipino kids will never have to go through racism as she had once gone through.
+Aquilizan hopes that through God’s help and this project, Filipino kids will never have to endure racism as she had once gone through.
 They can always be proud of who they are.